 In the American culture and workplace, you are rewarded for speaking up and applauded for taking action.
 Extroverts are natural lightening rods for this kind of recognition.
 Unlike their counterparts, introverts are faced with the cultural pressure of sprinkling in more extroverted skills to succeed in their careers.
 Regardless of how culture and workplace recognize and reward, the introvert’s less flashy strengths and natural qualities add substantial value to an organization.
 A Harvard University study found that introverts as compared to extroverts have thicker grey matter in the prefrontal cortex, an area associated with abstract thinking and decision making which are essential skills in business.

-Careful and cautious thinkers, they rarely act impulsively and take their time to judiciously assess a difficult situation or crisis.
+Careful and cautious thinkers, rarely act impulsively and take their time to judiciously assess a difficult situation or crisis.
 Introverts prefer to take in all pertinent information before speaking, but when they do speak up, they often surprise their co-workers with insightful comments and suggestions.

 Their intense ability to focus allows introverts to investigate, analyze, and get to the bottom of complex business problems.
 Their penchant for concentration is particularly well suited to plug leaks, sand down flaws, and come up with creative and effective solutions.